-PFAS are a group of manmade fluorinated chemicals that have been used in industry and consumer products since the 1940s because of their ability to repel both water and oil.
-These chemicals can be found in products such as non-stick cookware, carpet, clothing, furniture fabrics, waxes, cleaning products, some firefighting foams and in industrial applications.
+PFAS are a group of manmade fluorinated chemicals that have been used in industry and consumer products since the 1940s.
+Because of their ability to repel both water and oil, these chemicals have been found in industrial applications and products, such as non-stick cookware, carpet, clothing, furniture fabrics, waxes, cleaning products and some firefighting foams.
 There are thousands of different PFAS, the three most studied being perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS) and polytetrafluoroethylene (Teflon).

 Emerging Concerns